Introduction to College Writing

 LENG-106 (ESL-3) or native fluency are prerequisites for transferring this course to the Berklee Boston or Valencia campuses.
 This means that before you take this course you must either be a native English speaker, have successfully completed ESL-3, or have taken the Berklee English Placement Exam and demonstrated English proficiency sufficient to enroll in Introduction to College Writing.
 For more details, please review the online equivalencies information on the Berklee Registrar's Office site.

-- The Little Seagull Handbook with Exercises (Third Edition) by Richard Bullock, Michal Brody, and Francine Weinberg, W. W. Norton & Company
+- The Little Seagull Handbook with Exercises (4th Edition) by Richard Bullock, Michal Brody, and Francine Weinberg (W. W. Norton & Company, 2022, 2016)

-- Digital journal (i.e. Google Keep, Penzu, Notes for Mac, Notepad for Windows, Evernote, etc.) or a paper journal
+- Digital or paper journal.
+Digital options include Google Keep, Penzu, Notes for Mac, Notepad for Windows, Evernote, etc.

 General Course Requirements